 Because the Bureau of Justice Statistics has indicated a strong interest in collecting case-level data from state and local courts in the future, it is possible that NCSC might facilitate access to such data as an agent of the courts if the courts published standards compliant data.
 However, the purpose of standardized data is that it can be acquired by non-court organizations without intervention and directly understood using the standardized definitions.
 Thus, it is likely that NCSC would switch from a role mostly about data collection and cleaning to a role mostly about data analysis and interpretation.

-The Court Statistics Project pioneered this approach by creating a limited set of logical or business data definition standards known as the State Court Guide to Statistical Reporting (Guide).
-This project would expand on that data set, using the contents of the Statistical Guide as its starting point.
-This project is defining data standards for case-level data.
-The CSP produced aggregate statistics, not case-level data elements, for examining trends in state courts.
-Going forward, CSP would administer the logical data definition standards and JTC would administer the technical data definition standards.
+This project expands on those definitions, using the Statistical Guide as the starting point.
+The goals of the projects are different, however, The CSP produces aggregate statistics, not case-level data elements, for examining trends in state courts.
+Going forward, CSP is administering the logical data definitions standards ad JTC is administering the technical data definition standards.

 If the project defines the scope properly, standards-compliant data sets should significantly reduce the cost, time, and resources required for courts to respond to data dump requests.
 Courts are free to provide only part of the data sets standardized by this project.
 Presumably they would never provide standardized data that is excluded from public access in their jurisdiction by court rule or statute.